 When I was in third or fourth grade, I decided on becoming an altar boy.
 It was really exciting and cool memorizing Latin prayers to say in response to the priest and in assisting during the Mass.
-I especially liked ringing the bell during the consecration of the Holy Eucharist and holding the paten under Holy Communion receivers.
+I especially liked ringing the bell during the consecration of the Holy Eucharist and holding the paten under Holy Communion recipients.

-During the non-school time, I remember playing baseball on the school playground and also getting cheap tickets from the school to see movies at the Paradise Theater on Greenfield just up the street from my apartment on every Saturday morning.
+During the non-school time, I remember playing baseball on the school playground and also getting cheap tickets from the school to see movies at the Paradise Theater on Greenfield just up the street from my apartment every Saturday morning.

 Jackie and Alan Jon Zupon were probably two of my best friends.

-Jackie was a little older than me. he liked bullying me around until dad bought me some boxing gloves and taught me how to box.
+Jackie was a little older than me.
+He liked bullying me around until dad bought me some boxing gloves and taught me how to box.
 After that, we were the best of friends and used to run around the neighborhood during summer vacation.